-In cases where it is not possible to retain the permissions mapped to a role in CollabNet Enterprise Edition, the exceptions are reported and the exception report is provided for your reference in TeamForge 6.1.
+In cases where it is not possible to retain the permissions mapped to a role in CollabNet Enterprise Edition, the exceptions are reported and the exception report is provided for your reference in TeamForge 6.1.1.
 Each project will have an exception report with the change details at the project level.
 The exception report for the project is placed in the "Documents" tool under the CollabNet Enterprise Edition_migration_exception_report folder.
-The report file is named as project-name-REPORT.txt.